cwfitzgerald/bfcc/README.md

 # The BrainFuck Compiler Collection

+###The advanced brainfuck family compiler that literally no one asked for!

-The bfcc is an optimizing interpreter and compiler for brainfuck and in the future will support many different brainfuck dirivitives.
+The bfcc is an optimizing interpreter/transpiler for brainfuck and in the future will support many different brainfuck dirivitives.